melty-glass/mangaplus-ripper/README.md

 * You need to scroll down and load all pages before using it.
 I'm still trying to work around this.
 * If you have "Always ask you where to save files" enabled, prepare for a LOT of confirmation dialogue boxes.
 I'll look into turning them into a .zip file soon.
 * If you want high-quality rips, don't forget to set the image quality on the top right :)
-* It won't work for chapters unavailable on the web version (for currently releasing series, the public ones are only the first and last six chapters), even if you have a link, because it'll lead to a 404 page.
+* It won't work for chapters unavailable on the web version, even if you have a link, because it'll lead to a 404 page.
+In the case of One Piece for example, only the first and last three chapters are public.
+The rest are locked behind their free mobile app.

-If anyone manages to make a working script for the mobile app(s) please let me know, I'm not a mobile programmer :)
+* If anyone somehow manages to make a working script for the app please let me know, I'm not a mobile programmer :)